-Designed for lawyers interested in pursuing careers in the field of information technology and cyber security, the programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
-The students will enjoy full access to UT services and full participation in all events of the IT Law Programme.
+Designed for lawyers interested in pursuing careers in the field of information technology and cybersecurity, the program trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
+The students will enjoy full access to UT services and full participation in all events of the IT Law Program.

-Practical focus: a significant part of teaching in this programme will simulate real-life situations.
-Students gain access to 30 IT Law practitioners and IT specialists from around the world participating in the programme.
+Practical focus: a significant part of teaching in this program will simulate real-life situations.
+Students gain access to 30 IT Law practitioners and IT specialists from around the world participating in the program.
 As consultants, lecturers, or mentors, they synchronize the legal education with the technical developments in the ICT sector.

 Broad and comprehensive understanding of IT Law: we provide a systematic understanding of all major subfields of IT law as well as skills necessary for practicing in this area.
 Along with that, we create extensive links between technical, legal, and policy aspects of development and uses of ICTs, putting heavy emphasis on case studies, real-life exercises, trend assessments, and problem-solving.

 The students will master a set of technical skills typically required in the ICT sector, e.g. elementary skills in programming, cryptography, database technology, and software engineering.